Consensys/ethereum-developer-tools-list/README.md

    * [PINATA](https://pinata.cloud) - The Easiest Way to Use IPFS
 * [Swarm](https://swarm-gateways.net/) - Distributed storage platform and content distribution service, a native base layer service of the Ethereum web3 stack
 * [Infura](https://infura.io/) - A managed IPFS API Gateway and pinning service
-* [3Box Storage](https://docs.3box.io/api/storage) - An api for user controlled, distrubuted storage.
+* [3Box Storage](https://docs.3box.io/api/storage) - An api for user controlled, distributed storage.
 Built on top of IPFS and Orbitdb.
 * [Aleph.im](https://aleph.im/) - an offchain incentivized peer-to-peer cloud project (database, file storage, computing and DID) compatible with Ethereum and IPFS.